alexandrepiveteau/kotlin-graphs/README.md

 > + The algorithms are not well tested, and may contain correctness bugs.
 > + The algorithms are not optimized, and may have performance issues.

+## Features

++ Written in uncomplicated Kotlin
++ Supports various graph types with a type-safe API
+    - Directed and undirected
+    - Weighted and unweighted
++ Reasonably fast and avoids auto-boxing on JVM
++ Works on Kotlin/JVM, Kotlin/JS and Kotlin/Native

 > :unicorn: Contributions are welcome and appreciated!
 In particular, the
 > following contributions would be very useful:
 >